suiji/Arborist/README.md

 News/Changes
 ----

-- Latest changes are geared toward hierarchical parallelization: distributed over heterogeneous.
+- Latest changes are geared toward hierarchical parallelization: distributed over heterogeneous systems.
 Low-level support to be available before actual interfaces are provided.

 - A "pretrain" feature is being added to cache initital training state.
 This will save computation under iterative training schemes, such as are facilitated by the R package Caret.
 This has entailed considerable refactoring from which the dust has not quite settled.